minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-01-useful-git.markdown

 However, since we are human, we forget to change name and email and put wrong author in commit.
 In this case, you should change your author info in each commits.
-"git rebase -i" also can be used to change these information with "edit".
+`git rebase -i` also can be used to change these information with `edit`.

 ```bash
 # git rebase -i ${some_commit_uuid}